omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

 The `mesh` property of the extension must be used to link to an element in the `meshes` array.
 Note that the mesh MUST be a `trimesh` to work.

-TODO: Same limits as regular meshes in GLTF
+TODO: Same limits as regular meshes in glTF

 #### Compound